activescaffold/active_scaffold/README.md

     gem 'active_scaffold'

-For rails >= 5.1, add jquery to application.js before rails-ujs (with jquery-rails), or load jquery in your layout before application.js using CDN (e.g. jquery-rails-cdn).
+For rails >= 5.1, add jquery-rails to Gemfile, and install generator will jquery to application.js before rails-ujs.
+Also it's possible to load jquery in your layout before application.js using CDN (e.g. jquery-rails-cdn).
 You can replace rails-ujs with jquery_ujs, although rails-ujs should work (never load both).

-    //= require jquery

     gem 'jquery-rails'

+For rails >= 6.0, installer generator will create app/assets/javascripts/application.js, add it to assets.precompile array and add javascript_include_tag in layout, as ActiveScaffold doesn't work with webpack yet.
+Jquery may be loaded by packs or assets pipeline.

 Run the following commands, for rails 4.2